 Lean UX process with practical approach to the unique business requirement always show a big impact on post-launch measure.
 User experience design process is an iterative method.
 We believe in simplified real-life process than theoretic approach of classic UCD.
-In the process, we go through different stages repeatedly while evaluating or testing designs on each stage.
+In the process, we go through different stages repeatedly while evaluating or testing and feedback on each stage.

 In an agile environment the phases run parallel instead of following each other.
 Building final wireframes are in fact defining requirement and are better than any documentation.

 Manifesto for Agile Software Development

 - Individuals and interactions are more important than processes and tools.

 - Working software is more important than comprehensive documentation.

 - Customer collaboration is more important than contract negotiation.

 - Responding to change is more important than following a plan.

 Identifying project stakeholders for each stage of development, Stakeholder Interviews, requirement gathering, data gathering – market and user through desk and field research, task analysis, User personas, User interviews, empathy, user stories, user/customer journey planning, use cases, scenarios, feature matrix – feature priorities, usability analysis

 Ideate, research and competitive benchmarking, branding analysis, brainstorming on how to make feature works with each other in complimentary way, site mapping, information architecture, low – high fidelity prototyping, sketch > wireframes > mockup > prototype along with usability, user testing and feedback, visual design – pixel-perfect prototype